Nice to meet you.

 3. Establish data privacy protocol

-Understanding your legal obligations and your weaknesses are just the first step.
+Understanding your legal obligations and your weaknesses is just the first step.
 The best data security strategies have a clear framework, protocols, and established steps that all employees must follow.
 According to Justin, more than half of organizations don’t have an established plan in place.

 “60% of the organizations we worked with didn’t have a data security plan in place.
 One data breach can unravel years of trust built with the public and your donors.
 In an age of deep cybersecurity challenges, how are nonprofits proactively protecting the information of their donors?”